Bonfire-GTK/newpirates/README.md

 # Before we start
 This guide is extremely simplified and short as possible.
 Rather than adding new content, I will try to trim unnecessary parts.
+CTRL+Left Click to open link in a new tab.(Marked blue.)

 ## A few downloads:
 [Qbittorrent](https://www.fosshub.com/qBittorrent.html) This is what we are going to use to download our files.
 Subjectively the best.
 If you don't like it, Google away!
 Just search "Torrent clients" You will surely find a one you like.